heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## Editing as continuous handling of complex situations with unexpected components

 > The essence of editorial work lies not in style guides and arguments about grammar, but in the ability to cultivate relationships, manage chaos, and serve readers.
-It’s not a profession to be learned from books, but these three very different takes will help.
-Kissane p.
+It’s not a profession to be learned from books, but these three very different takes will help. @kissaneElementsContentStrategy2011 p.
 78

 ## Real world editing